SpongeBob vs. The Big One: Beach Party Cook-Off: Plot

 Both Mr. Krabs and Plankton want to cook for Jack Kahuna Laguna's beach party.
 Since they can't come to an agreement, Jack demands a competition to see which cook is the best.
 The winner would get to serve their food at the party.
 SpongeBob is adamant on the Krusty Krab winning but he needs help since they don't have much staff.
 Plankton's cousins want to help him, but since he won't pay them anything, SpongeBob recruits them and tells them that Mr. Krabs will pay if they want to help him in the competition throughout the game, players will play through 5 "Episodes", each with a new judge (such as Gene, Mermaid Man and Barnacle Boy, Kevin the Sea Cucumber, and King Neptune) after every three workdays, and a new theme for the Krusty Krab.
 Plankton will attempt to sabotage their efforts either by replacing the products with his own and copying their recipes.
 The player will then need to help SpongeBob train a group of Plankton's cousins to become the best chefs in Bikini Bottom.
 Throughout the game, the player helps SpongeBob and his friends train them to cook multiple foods like the Krabby Patty, Fried Seaweed Sandwiches, and many more.
 The player works on a daily schedule to serve a number of customers before being done for the day.
 Each customer asks for certain orders that players must fulfill by performing several mini-games related to the dish.
 High-scoring dishes receive larger tips, which can be used to buy more recipes or skills for the plankton helpers.
 SpongeBob eventually wins the challenge, leaving Plankton in defeat.

+Development and release

+On January 12, 2009, THQ announced that the game was being developed and would be released later that year.
+It is based on the episode SpongeBob SquarePants vs. The Big One.
+The game was released on March 3, 2009, the same day as the episode's DVD release.